dinghaoluo/dinghaoluo.github.io/index.markdown

 ---
-layout: home
+layout: single
+classes: wide
 author_profile: true
 ---
-Hi!
+Hi, I am glad you landed here!
 This is Dinghao.
-I am currently a PhD student at Max Planck Florida Institute for Neuroscience.
-You can find my [CV](https://dinghaoluo.github.io/cv/) here.
+I am currently a PhD student studying how the brain works and what modulates our memory.